[Please see the note at the bottom of this chapter regarding future chapters]

 However, there’s no reason to believe that it would not have been possible to achieve more individual rights and freedoms without descending into such uninhibited self-destructive madness and bloodshed.
 Indeed, after all was said and done, (after the revolution) France still ended up with a monarch, albeit a somewhat better one, but hierarchy returned – as it always does.
 Hierarchy still exists in France today.

 It was the American Revolution that first inspired the French Revolution and in turn, the French Revolution inspired others, like the Russian Revolution which ended up leading to even more bloodshed than the French Revolution.
-What was supposed to be a ‘normal revolution’ in France (the inspiration of the American Revolution), descended into the Reign of Terror, so something went wrong.
+What was supposed to be a ‘normal revolution’ in France (on the inspiration of the American Revolution), descended into the Reign of Terror, so something went wrong.

 Cyclic Darkness Affects Humanity